andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 # Core flow

-The prototype is built with 7 components:
+The prototype is built with seven components:

 - Top navigation bar
-- Restaurants view
+- *Restaurants* view
-- Favorites view
+- *Favorites* view
-- Reservations view
+- *Reservations* view
-- Details view
+- *Details* view
-- Reservation sidebar
+- *Reservation* sidebar
 - Confirmation strip

-It makes sense to start with a prototype that allows to place reservations with minimal effort, since this is the main interaction in this design.
-You’ll then use it as a core to build details and additional interactions around it.
+It makes sense to start with a prototype that allows users to make reservations with minimal effort since this is the main interaction for this design.
+You’ll use the prototype as a foundation for additional details and interactions.

 ### Top navigation

-Top nav bar is visible at all times, so it makes sense to split the layout of the app at the highest level into two containers—the top bar and the rest:
+The top nav bar is visible at all times, so it makes sense to split the layout of the app into two containers—the top bar and the rest—at the highest level:

 <iframe height="307" style="width: 100%;" scrolling="no" title="Interaction basics—Course project, step 1" src="//codepen.io/andgordy/embed/rbJpdK/?height=307&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/rbJpdK/'>Interaction basics—Course project, step 1</a> by And Gordy (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-It takes a `flex` parent, a header with fixed height, and content container with `flex-1` to achieve this:
+It takes a `flex` parent, a header with a fixed height, and a content container with `flex-1` to achieve this:

 ```html
 <div id="app" class="flex flex-col h-screen">